pyvista/pyvista/doc/user-guide/pyvista_to_vtk.rst

    >>> grid = pyvista.UniformGrid((300, 300, 1))
    >>> grid.point_arrays["values"] = values.flatten(order="F")
-   >>> grid

-Here, pyvista has done several things for us:
+Here, PyVista has done several things for us:

 #.
 PyVista combines the dimensionality of the data (in the shape of
    the :class:`numpy.ndarray`) with the values of the data in one line.
 VTK uses